 Living in Wellington I discovered a new flavor, Kaffee Eis’ Biscotti (oreo cookies).
 Like rocky road, it’s in a mild chocolate base, which seems to be a theme in my preferences.

 The backup flavor, available all over the US, was Häagen Dazs’ Rum Raisin.
 And that’s the first flavor I’m making with the new ice cream machine… I soaked the raisins in rum for a few hours, then used Martha Stewart’s vanilla base (skipping the first few steps with the vanilla beans).
 The flavor was perfect.

 And what I’ve learned so far about making ice cream:

-- Assuming you’ve already had the freezer bowl for your ice cream maker in the freezer for 24 hours, the time between you and ice cream is about 3 hours.
+- Assuming you’ve already had the freezer bowl for your ice cream maker in the freezer for 24 hours (or you have a compressor machine), the time between you and ice cream is about 3 hours.

 - You need to cook a custard in order to make ice cream.
 That involves egg yolks, milk, sugar, and cream.

 - Martha calls for 6 egg yolks, for me that’s waaaaay too eggy, and I use 3-4.

 - If you leave out the cream and use only milk, you will get a more icey texture.
 (I did it as an experiment, and wasn’t pleased.)

 - If you can organize an ice bath to cool the custard you will speed up the wait time before you can put it in the ice cream machine.